 Mental health and well-being

 In the public health community, concerns are often expressed about the negative mental health consequences associated with recessions.
 A vast amount of individual-level research has shown that economic recessions can increase anxiety, stress, depression, alcohol and tobacco consumption, and suicides, to list only a few.
-All of this results from loss of employment, fear of losing one’s job, income reductions, loss of savings, foreclosure, and eviction .
-In an international review of 237 cross-sectional and 87 longitudinal studies, researchers estimate that unemployed individuals exhibit greater mental health problems than employed individuals .
-Several international studies conclude that unemployment and/or income loss can result in adverse mental health symptoms because unemployed people are stripped of certain functions of employment, including time activity, a collective purpose structure, goals, physical security, social contact, and status .
+All of this results from loss of employment, fear of losing one's job, income reductions, loss of savings, foreclosure, and eviction .
+In an international review of 35 studies covering the period 2009–2019 it was found that economic downturns and their outcomes can negatively affect the psychological state of the population as a whole .
+Several international studies conclude that unemployment and/or income loss can result in adverse mental health symptoms because unemployed people are stripped of certain functions of employment, including a collective purpose structure, goals, physical security, social contact, and status .
 These findings are strongest among young people and vulnerable population groups , .

 Indeed, unemployment and income loss severely frustrate the human desire for agency and self-directedness .
 Moreover, the literature suggests that significant acute and chronic stressors are related to changes in physiological regulation that leads to deteriorating health , .
 In addition to this, high-risk lifestyle behaviors, such as smoking and alcohol consumption, typically increase during unemployment and after income loss .
 The tendency to take up adverse health behavior after job loss is seen as a method of coping with the stress that comes with being stripped of a social role .
 Moreover, income loss is expected to decrease investments in health-enhancing goods, and can result in both poor physical and mental health .
 Importantly, during economic recessions, the psychosocial burden of being unemployed can be greater than before due to the fact that increased unemployment reduces people's chances of finding a new job.
 This situation puts these individuals at a much greater risk of being trapped in long-term unemployment, which entails greater insecurity, stress, and economic problems.
 Indeed, all of this can lead to a significant increase in the number of depression incidents .
 Several recent studies that focus on the Great Recession of 2008 and the EU financial crisis of 2009 verify the aforementioned pattern , , .